What is Marital Abandonment?

 If you’re a victim of marital abandonment, there are steps you can take.
 You may be feeling stressed or uneasy, but with the right assistance, you can regain control of your life.
 The Cimino Law Firm is an experienced firm with over 20 years of experience in family law.

 Michelle Cimino can help you through your marital issues and guide you through the processes that are best for you and your family.
-Our divorce lawyers in Rochester, NY offer free consultations – call us today to schedule an appointment to discuss how we can help you!
+Our divorce lawyers in Rochester, NY offer confidential consultations – call us today to schedule an appointment to discuss how we can help you!

 We represent clients throughout Rochester including Monroe County, Orleans County, Livingston County, Ontario County, Wayne County, Genesee County, and Wyoming County.